Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 Now, specifically, there are *many* timeboxing techniques out there.
 One of the most popular and famous techniques out there is the [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_Technique) which advocates 25 minutes blocks interspaced with varying amounts of breaks.
 If you're having trouble switching between tasks and need a lot of structure, then this technique may be for you.

-Personally, I prefer allotting a task or a set of tasks in 1 hour slots because that it's not too short of an amount of time that I'll constantly exceed the task I'm working on and not too long of a time such that I get stuck wasting my time trying to figure out a problem.
+Personally, I prefer allotting a task or a set of tasks in 1 hour slots because that it's not too short of an amount of time that I'll constantly exceed the amount of time I've allotted for the task I'm working on and not too long of a time such that I get stuck wasting my time trying to figure out a problem.
 If I'm not done after an hour then I can ask myself questions like:

 * Am I doing this right?
 * What's left to do?
 * Why is it taking so long?
 * Can I ask someone for help?

 With the timeboxing technique, you're forced to consider these questions instead of blindly ignore them for the day.
-Having someone in-person to ask a question (or be interrupted by) is a luxury of the office and pausing to ask these questions and interact with people is extremely useful while working from home.
+Having someone in-person to ask a question (or be interrupted by) is a luxury of the office and pausing to ask questions and interact with people is extremely useful while working from home.

 Everyone has a timeboxing technique that works for them -- go out there and find it!